African Export–Import Bank: Afreximbank annual meetings

-In 2024, Afreximbank hosted its 31st Annual Meetings alongside the third edition of the AfriCaribbean Trade and Investment Forum (ACTIF) in Nassau, The Bahamas.
+In 2024, Afreximbank hosted its 31st Annual Meeting alongside the third edition of the AfriCaribbean Trade and Investment Forum (ACTIF) in Nassau, the Bahamas.

-Group, Subsidiaries and Initiatives
+Group, subsidiaries and initiatives

 Afreximbank operates as a group entity consisting of the main bank and two subsidiaries: the Fund for Export Development in Africa (FEDA), an impact investment subsidiary, and AfrexInsure, an insurance management subsidiary.
 The bank also participates in several continent-wide initiatives related to trade facilitation and economic development.

-Fund for Export Development in Africa (FEDA)
+Fund for Export Development in Africa

-The Fund for Export Development in Africa is Afreximbank's impact investment subsidiary, established with an initial capital contribution of US$100 million from the parent bank.
+The Fund for Export Development in Africa (FEDA) is Afreximbank's impact investment subsidiary, established with an initial capital contribution of US$100 million from the parent bank.
 FEDA is headquartered in Kigali, Rwanda.

 AfrexInsure

 AfrexInsure is a wholly owned subsidiary specializing in insurance management services for trade and investment activities across Africa.
-The company is based in Mauritius and was launched in 2023 during Afreximbank's annual meeting in Accra.
+The company is based in Mauritius, and was launched in 2023 during Afreximbank's annual meeting in Accra.